 Our Mission

-Diversity & Social Justice Education (DSJE) offers anti-oppression curricular and co-curricular opportunities that:
+Diversity & Social Justice Education (DSJE) offers curricular and co-curricular opportunities that:

-- Create transformative learning spaces and programs that encourage self-reflection, intersectional solidarity, action & advocacy
+- Create transformative learning spaces that encourage critical self-reflection and intersectional solidarity, advocacy, and action.

-- Develop a community of students, staff, and faculty committed to self-awareness, equity, justice, and collective liberation
+- Develop a community of students committed to fairness, justice, and collective democratic engagement.

-- Empower our students, staff, and faculty to become social justice leaders and change agents in our communities
+- Empower our students with the knowledge and skills to become social justice leaders and positive community change agents.

 Our staff are passionate about supporting your success at the University of Illinois